 The Citrus Club: Rooftop bar at The Dewberry with a great view of the city.

 Little Palm: A chic boho bar in The Ryder Hotel.

 Camellias: If you’re on a girls’ trip, the pink champagne lounge is a must.

 - If you’re traveling with a baby, I recommend bringing a baby carrier.
 Charleston isn’t super stroller-friendly, although you can totally make do with a little lift here and there.

 - Charleston is very walking-friendly, but you can get around much quicker with bikes or taking a pedicab.

 - If you want to avoid crowds, I highly recommend getting an early start to your day.
 My favorite part of each day was walking around the empty streets in the morning.
 I’m usually a big brunch person, but I wanted to explore during this time instead.
 Also, you can typically leave the crowds by walking just a block or two over since most of the streets run parallel to each other.

-- Most of the restaurants were able to text you once your table was ready, so it was nice to be able to walk around and explore while we waited for a table.
+- Most of the restaurants can text you once your table is ready, so it was nice to walk around and explore while we waited for a table.

 Are you planning on traveling to Charleston soon?
 Leave a comment down below with your favorite recommendations if you have some!